 Avoid creating single line statements, even with

-While Python 2.x is supported, type annotations will not be used.
+In scripts that support Python 2 (see Python versions), type annotations will not be used.

 Be consistent within a large scope.
-Avoid making small pockets of consistency within Fuchsia.
-Being consistent within one file or directory is not much consistency.
+Avoid displaying small pockets of consistency within Fuchsia.
+Being consistent within only a single file or directory is not consistency.